Explore your ancestry with a free trial!

 From the 1600s to the 1900s, Canadian genealogy encompasses a vast and diverse historical landscape, reflecting the rich tapestry of peoples and cultures that have shaped Canada’s development over these centuries.
 This period saw the arrival and settlement of European explorers, traders, and colonists, the establishment of French and British colonial empires, the formation of the Dominion of Canada, and the country’s growth into a burgeoning nation by the end of the 19th century.
 For genealogists, exploring Canadian family histories within this timeframe involves navigating through a complex array of records, each offering a unique glimpse into the lives of ancestors and the historical context in which they lived.

-The 18th century brought profound changes, notably the British conquest of New France in 1763, leading to a British colonial presence in Canada.
-This period witnessed the arrival of British military personnel, Loyalists fleeing the American Revolution, and other immigrants from the British Isles, contributing to the multicultural mosaic of Canada.
+The 18th century brought profound changes, notably the British conquest of New France in 1763, which led to a British colonial presence in Canada.
+This period witnessed the arrival of British military personnel, Loyalists fleeing the American Revolution, and other immigrants from the British Isles, contributing to Canada’s multicultural mosaic.
 Genealogists looking into this era can find valuable information in land grants, census records, and church documents, which help to track the movement and settlement of families across Canadian territories.

 The 19th century was a time of significant transformation, characterized by increased immigration, the struggle for responsible government, and the Confederation of Canada in 1867.
 This century saw waves of immigrants from the British Isles, Europe, and other parts of the world seeking opportunities in Canada’s expanding cities and frontier lands.
 The period also witnessed the westward expansion, the establishment of the Canadian Pacific Railway, and the challenges faced by Indigenous peoples.
 Genealogical research in the 19th century benefits from a wide range of sources, including census records, land records, immigration lists, and vital statistics, which provide insights into migration patterns, community life, and ancestors’ personal stories.